MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 3. From the Permissions requested dialog box, select **Consent on behalf of your organization** and then select **Accept.**

 > [!NOTE]
-> By selecting **Consent on behalf of your organization** when adding the App Catalog, there is no overall impact on your tenant and these permissions are explicitly used for the purpose of the solution installation.
+> By selecting **Consent on behalf of your organization** when adding the App Catalogue, there is no overall impact on your tenant and these permissions are explicitly used for the purpose of the solution installation.
 You must accept these permissions to proceed with the installation.

-4. Wait about 30 minutes for the App Catalog to finish provisioning before adding the SharePoint Success Site.
+4. Wait about 30 minutes for the App Catalogue to finish provisioning before adding the SharePoint Success Site.
 5. Complete the fields on the provisioning information page as appropriate for your installation.
 At a minimum, enter the email address where you wish to get notifications about the provisioning process and the destination URL for your site to be provisioned to.
 6. Select **Provision** when ready to install M 365 learning pathways into your tenant environment.
 The provisioning process can take up to 15 minutes.
 You will be notified via email when the site is ready.
 7. Next, follow instructions for initializing the CustomConfig List